The Witcher 3: The Wild Hunt

 The cities are huge.
 It takes quite a time to cross one city.
 One of many.
 The terrain is so beautiful that they put some situations in the story that the main character itself stops and take a moment watching the view.

 In the sound department, all the dialogues are voiced, in an enormous production challenge.

 Bonus: Customer friendly

 Unlike most of today’s businessmen in these industry, the guys from CD Prokect really mean customers-first.
 They proved in the past, creating the Good Old Game (not only GOG.com) with no DRM, and they proved this time.
-The game was fixed and really enhanced patch after patch, mostly due the players feedback.
+The game was fixed and really enhanced patch after patch, mostly due to the players feedback.
 They are for me the ultimate inspiration for business management for an digital company.
-It should definitively a inspiration for Konami or EA heads.
+It should definitively an inspiration for Konami or EA heads.

 My final thoughts are quite simple: it took me months to complete the 130+ hours of the main campaign.
 I was delaying it on purpose, fearing it would end.
 I liked so much that I could say that it is probably my favorite game of all time.